interfect/interfect.github.io/posts/003-Meshnet-Captive-Portal.md

 iptables -t filter -A FORWARD -m mark --mark 99 -j DROP
 ```

-Basically, I'm taking all packets that comne in over IPv4 on the WiFi subnet and mark them with mark number 99.
+Basically, I'm taking all packets that come in over IPv4 on the WiFi subnet and mark them with mark number 99.
 Then, any marked packets to port 80 get re-written to go to the meshnet server, while any other marked packets get dropped.
 This effectively man-in-the-middles my server between clients and whatever web server they were trying to access, and so they get my page instead of the page they wanted.

 This only works if `net.ipv4.ip_forward=1` is set in `/etc/sysctl.conf`, to enable IPv4 routing.